 Pastoral Support is at the heart of what makes Hagley Catholci Sixth Form so successful.
 All students have a form tutor who they see daily.
 This enables the tutor to get to know the students exceptionally well.
 In addition, there are focused programs that support social and emotional needs relevant to all 16-18 year olds.
 There are further programs that enable academic mentoring and offer expert advice on next steps for university and apprenticeships/employment.
 These programs run through timetabled sessions on a Tuesday morning as well as super curricular opportunities for all students.

 |Mrs K Morris||Vice Principal, Director of Sixth Formfirstname.lastname@example.org|

 |Mrs S Elcock||Sixth Form Administrator|

-The team has a wealth of experience and personality, so between the five of us, we are always available to support students with both academic and pastoral needs.
+The team has a wealth of experience and personality, so between the four of us, we are always available to support students with both academic and pastoral needs.
 If you have any questions or issues you feel we could support you with, please don’t hesitate to knock on our door or contact us.

 All students follow a curriculum comprising of 3 A Levels and the Extended Project Qualification.
 This we believe enables them to secure the necessary learning foundations to access university or higher-level apprenticeships.

 We have a More Able and Gifted and Higher Education Plus (HE+) programme that supports students to access the prestigious institutions of Oxford or Cambridge or courses such as Medicine, Dentistry and Veterinary Science.